conedevelopment/bazar-docs/media.md

 ## Commands

 To clear up the expired file chunks, you may call the `php artisan bazar:clear-chunks` command.
-You may call this command from the scheduler to automatize the cleanup process:
+You may call this command from the scheduler to automate the cleanup process:

 ```php
 // app/Console/Kernel.php